The Expat Insider survey shows the best places to live if you want a good quality of life abroad.

 As spring unfurls across Europe, those who can work abroad may be wanting to spread their wings.

 If your job is flexible and you’re happy to embrace the digital nomad lifestyle, then the world is your oyster.
 The pandemic has brought major changes to the way we work, seeing thousands of people relocating to the countryside in a quest for more space.

 But for those able to take it a step further, how do you choose between countries?

-Knowing what the quality of life is like, whether it’ll be easy to make friends, or if a country is affordable are all key factors to contemplate before making the leap.
+Knowing what the quality of life is like, whether it’ll be easy to make friends, or if a place is affordable are all key factors to consider before making the leap.

 So which are the friendliest countries in Europe?